Blog

 The causes of data inaccuracy are many.
 Some of the most common causes are:

-Poor Data Entry Practices: Data inaccuracy is the outcome of poor data entry practices.
+Data inaccuracy is the outcome of poor data entry practices.
 An organization that does not have data governance in place will see data entered in multiple formats, styles and varieties.
 For instance, one customer’s name may be written in three different ways by three different reps.
 Worse, data acquired from social media is highly prone to mistakes, typos and copy/paste errors.

-Not Regulating Data Accessibility: The CRM is a good example of this point.
+The CRM is a good example of this point.
 Accessed simultaneously by sales, marketing, customer service, and account managers, CRMs can become a hotbed of duplicated, inconsistent, inaccurate data.
 For instance, a marketing rep may want to verify the client’s company name before publishing a case study, only to see an incorrect spelling or a short form of the name in the Company Name field, that was perhaps typed or modified by a sales rep. The marketing rep will have to go through multiple verification rounds to fix this error.
 Worse, the client may end up pointing the error if the case study was published without verification.

-Data Quality is Not Usually Addressed: Teams are too busy with selling, marketing and promotion to think about incorrect information in the data set.
+Teams are too busy with selling, marketing and promotion to think about incorrect information in the data set.
 Leadership is too busy thinking of investments in cloud, big data systems, fancy software and technologies to worry about data.
 IT teams are too busy helping leadership in ‘transforming’ to fret about disparate, duplicate, inaccurate data.
 Data quality or accuracy is not a boardroom discussion matter.
 It only comes into the spotlight when something goes drastically wrong like a flawed report or an ineffective marketing campaign.

 All these causes lead to losses in millions.